 Jesus used symbolic action when He put clay on a blind man’s eyes and told him to wash in the pool of Siloam (John 9:6-7).
 He also taught His disciples the practice of anointing with oil for healing (Mark 6:13), symbolic of the ministry of the Holy Spirit.

-A prophetic action can be intentional at the time, or we can be led of the Holy Spirit and only realise the significance later, as with my visit to Spokane.
+A prophetic action can be intentional at the time, or we can be led of the Holy Spirit and only realize the significance later, as with my visit to Spokane.

 Using Prophetic Acts and Symbolism Wisely

 “You did what?
 Why would you want to take photos by a dead guy’s grave?
 That’s weird!”